Refrigerator Water Filter Problems & How to Fix Them

 Power cycle the fridge

-Unplug the refrigerator for 60 seconds, then plug it back in.
-This resets the control board and often clears stuck indicator lights.
+Unplug for 60 seconds, then plug back in.
+This resets the control board.

 Check for a control board issue